Thorox/dotcms-movemsg/README.md

 Workflow OSGI plugin to move one message from structure into new structure type using workflow button in dotCMS.

 To implement install OSGI plugin then add new workflow to structure 1 which will move data into structure 2.
-We use this functionality to move public submitted forms into a published structure for calendar events after review.
+We use this functionality to move public submitted forms into a published structure for pledge data after review.
 This maintains the posted data and unpublished and separate from the live data to avoid any problems with submitted data (spam, etc).